17 great things to do in Lausanne

 You can give yourself a good workout walking round Lausanne’s city centre, which spreads down a hill from the medieval Cité at the top through the pedestrian Old Town to the trendy warehouse district of Flon and then down to the main train station.
-To help inhabitants deal with the hills, it’s all linked by bridges, escalators, steps and lifts – not to mention the handy Metro M2 line – which gives the city a rather haphazard feel at times, and it’s easy for newcomers to become disorientated.
-But getting lost is half the fun.
-Start at the top with a wander through the quiet Cité before taking in the best city centre view from the Cathédrale de Lausanne, the largest in Switzerland.
-From here the pretty Escaliers du Marché take you down to the Place de la Palud, the Old Town’s main square and home to the town hall, where you can stop for a coffee at Café de L’Hôtel de Ville.
-On Saturdays and Wednesdays the square and surrounding streets fill up with market stalls which are well worth a browse (but beware the often inflated prices).
-Elsewhere in town, window-shop the designer brands in Flon, or head away from the main drag to Rue Marterey for its independent boutiques and street food outlets.
+To help inhabitants deal with the hills, it’s all linked by bridges, escalators, steps and lifts – not to mention the handy Metro M2 line.
+To be honest, it’s easy to get a little lost, but that’s half the fun.
+Make sure you explore the pretty Escaliers du Marché, which takes you down to the Place de la Palud, the Old Town’s main square and home to the town hall, where you can stop for a coffee at Café de L’Hôtel de Ville.
+On Saturdays and Wednesdays the square and surrounding streets fill up with market stalls which are well worth a browse.
+Elsewhere in town, window-shop the designer brands in Flon, or head away from the main drag to Rue Marterey for independent boutiques and street food outlets.

 For a little place, Lausanne has more than its share of cultural attractions.
-The quirky Collection de l’Art Brut is an intriguing showcase of the alternative art created by untrained artists on the fringes of society, whose psychological issues have fuelled pieces of art that are offbeat and hugely inventive.
+The quirky Collection de l’Art Brut is an intriguing showcase of alternative art created by untrained artists on the fringes of society, whose psychological issues have fuelled pieces that are thought-provoking and hugely inventive.

 Lausanne’s lakefront district is the city’s playground.
-It’s here where people come to while away a Sunday afternoon by strolling along the shore of Lake Geneva with an ice-cream, swimming in the lake or at the Bellerive Plage open-air pool, or hiring a SUP (stand-up paddleboard) or pedalo.
-You can also hop on a CGN boat to France, visit the rather flashy Olympic Museum or enjoy some quality people-watching in one of Ouchy’s numerous bars and cafés.
-Littered with posh hotels dating from the 19th century, there’s an extravagant air about the place, and you’re likely to see more than a few rich man’s cars cruising past, plus myriad well-groomed elderly ladies with handbag-sized dogs.
-For this alone (well, and the tasty crêpes), it’s worth joining the tourists for lunch at the Crêperie d’Ouchy, which sits right in the thick of it, while later in the day head along to MGM Café for a drink on the lovely upstairs terrace.
+It’s where people come to while away a Sunday afternoon by strolling along the shore of Lake Geneva with an ice-cream, swimming in the lake or at the Bellerive Plage open-air pool or hiring an SUP (stand-up paddleboard).
+Scattered with posh hotels dating from the 19th century, there’s an extravagant air about the place and you can enjoy some quality people-watching in one of Ouchy’s numerous bars and cafés.
+It’s also worth joining the tourists for lunch at the Crêperie d’Ouchy before heading to MGM Café for a drink on the lovely upstairs terrace.

 Lausanne’s location overlooking beautiful Lake Geneva deserves to be marvelled at.
-Luckily, there are numerous places from which to do so.
-Combine a stunning view with a stroll in the park by heading to Lausanne’s Musée et Jardins Botaniques Cantonaux on the Montriond Ridge, a hillock formed by a long-gone glacial moraine sitting adjacent to the leafy Milan park.
+Luckily, there are numerous places from which to do so, the best one being Musée et Jardins Botaniques Cantonaux on the Montriond Ridge, where you can combine a stunning view with a stroll in the park.
 Wind your way up through the terraces to the top for a gorgeous view over the lake and mountains.
 Alternatively, head up to the protected forest of Sauvabelin for an even more far-reaching view from the summit of its wooden tower.
 Lastly, you’ll appreciate just how pretty the Swiss countryside is on a stroll through the Lavaux vineyards which sit on the sloped lakeside between Lausanne and Montreux.